ec-builds/enterprise-homelab/projects/virtualization-lab/proxmox-host-build.md

 ## Overview

-This build establishes the first physical Proxmox host and provides the foundation for virtual machines, containers, networking, storage, and future clustering.
+This build establishes the first physical Proxmox host and provides the foundation for virtual machines, networking, storage, and future clustering.

 ### Build Workflow